qwertie/home/misc/Atlas-Shrugged-summary.md

 > "But what about John Galt?" she asked.

 > [...]
 "It was something that happened at that first meeting at the Twentieth Century factory. ...
 The meeting was held on a spring night, twelve years ago. [...]
 Gerald Starnes yelled through the noise.
 'Remember that none of us may now leave this place, for each of us belongs to all the others by the moral law which we all accept!'
 'I don't,' said one man and stood up.
 He was one of the young engineers.
 Nobody knew much about him. [...]
-I remember thinking that any two of us could have broken his neck without trouble—but what we all felt was fear.
+I remember thinking that any two of us could have broken his neck without trouble — but what we all felt was fear.
 He stood like a man who knew that he was right.
 'I will put an end to this, once and for all,' he said. [...]
 That was all he said and started to walk out [...]
 Gerald Starnes cried suddenly after him, 'How?'
 He turned and answered, 'I will stop the motor of the world.
 Then he walked out.
 We never saw him again. [...] years later, [...] when it began to look as if [...] the world was crumbling quietly [...] — then we began to wonder and to ask questions about him.
 We began to ask it of one another, those of us who had heard him say it. [...]
 You see, his name was John Galt.

 Dagny lets the vagrant sleep in her car.
 She wakes up to the silence of a stopped train.
 As she walks to investigate, she spots Owen Kellogg, who says he had just woken and didn't know she was aboard.
 They'd heard stories about staff abandoning trains, and were not surprised to find none aboard.